Mieczysław Cieniuch: Military career

 Since 1998 he performed his duties at General Staff of the Polish Armed Forces.
 On 15 August 2001 he was promoted to divisional general Two years later he received promotion to the rank of general of the branch For a short period of time he served as Acting Chief of the General Staff.
 In 2006 Cieniuch became Poland’s military representative to the military committees of North Atlantic Treaty Organization and the European Union.
 Since 2019 he became the advisor of Minister of National Defence Bogdan Klich.

 On 7 May 2010 he was appointed by Polish President Bronisław Komorowski as Chief of the General Staff of the Polish Armed Forces (replacing Franciszek Gągor who died in Polish Air Force Flight 101 crash in Smolensk, Russia).
 On 15 August of the same year, he was promoted to the rank of General.

-After retirement form active service, Mieczysław Cieniuch was appointed Poland’s ambassador to Turkey (2013–2016).
+After retirement from active service, Mieczysław Cieniuch was appointed Poland’s ambassador to Turkey (2013–2016).